By Janice A. Jones | Last Updated 07-24-2023

-Dog Breeders differ from each other: How do you know which breeder is best?
+Dog Breeders, regardless of the breed differ from each other in many ways: How do you know which breeder is best?

 So you have decided to open your home to a new puppy and have ruled out the possibility of obtaining a new canine friend from a shelter or rescue, where do you go to find your new puppy dog?